eProsima/DDS-Router/docs/rst/user_manual/participants/simple.rst

 Simple Participant
 ##################

-This type of :term:`Participant` refers to a Simple DDS :term:`DomainParticipant`.
+This kind of :term:`Participant` refers to a Simple DDS :term:`DomainParticipant`.
 This Participant will discover all Participants deployed in its own local network in the same domain via multicast communication,and will communicate with those that share publication or subscription topics.